Guide to Making Your Own Paper Lanterns

 New Concepts for Using Paper

-These are the Thistlewood Farms1.
+These are the Thistlewood Farms.

 Here are 9 Imaginative Ways to Use Paper as Home Decor.